andrewchambers/p92000l-rust/example/recover9pl/README.md

 You must pay special attention to state (especially file locks) programs acquire while doing multiple walks of the attach fid.
-A disconnect will release locks and other state acquired since the first walk and your program may not detect this until it is too late.
+A disconnect will release locks and other state acquired since the first walk and the program may not detect this until it is too late.

 The best solution is to write your application such that it uses 'openat' from a file descriptor that was retrieved from an initial Twalk